zzzio/panen/README.md

 ```

 ### Updates
-Updates will not be deployed to the main CDN file until tested.
+An Issue will be opened anytime a CDN link is about to be changed, So watching this repo is recommended if you don't want your site
+to break.